E. Course Enrollment

-Enrollment in courses can be accomplished only by the submission of an approved course schedule or, an amendment of the course schedule, by the submission of an approved course change notice.
-Attendance at a class does not constitute enrollment.
-The course schedule is an important document.
-A student is responsible for the timely submission of the course schedule and for the accuracy of all the information that the student enters upon it.
-The course elections that a student indicates on a course schedule or course change notice shall appear on the student’s transcript unless a student formally withdraws from a course before the relevant deadline, as listed in the Yale College Calendar with Pertinent Deadlines.
+Students may enroll in courses only by entering courses onto their registration worksheet in Yale Course Search during the registration period, or during the add/drop period, according to the dates listed in the Yale College Calendar with Pertinent Deadlines.
+Class attendance does not constitute enrollment.
+The course schedule is an important record of a student’s enrollment plans, and students are responsible for the timely and accurate entering and maintaining of course schedule information during the registration and add/drop periods.
+The course elections that a student indicates on a course schedule or course change notice will appear on the student’s transcript unless the student formally withdraws from a course before the relevant deadline, as listed in the Yale College Calendar with Pertinent Deadlines.
 See section F, Withdrawal from Courses.

 The following rules govern students’ enrollment in courses during the fall and spring terms of the academic year:

-- Addition of a new course after the deadline The election of a new course after the deadline for submitting a course schedule will not be permitted save by exceptional action of the Committee on Honors and Academic Standing.
-Students who seek such an exception should consult immediately with the residential college dean.
-Permission to elect a new course must be requested by a petition that is accompanied by the written approval of the course instructor and the submission of a course change notice at the office of the residential college dean.
-The petition should explain in detail why the course is necessary to the student’s schedule and why the student was unable to elect the course during the course selection period.
+- Addition of a new course after the add/drop period The addition of a new course after the add/drop period will not be permitted save by exceptional action of the Committee on Honors and Academic Standing.
+Students who seek an exception should consult immediately with their residential college dean.
+Permission to elect a new course after the add/drop period must be requested by completing a course change notice that includes a petition and the written approval of the course instructor.
+The petition should explain in detail why the course is necessary to the student’s schedule and why the student was unable to elect the course by the end of the add/drop period.
 Timeliness is an essential feature of any request to add a course to the course schedule; a delay in consulting with the dean or in submitting a complete petition will normally be grounds for denial.
-A fee of $20 will be charged for the processing of an approved course change notice on which the election of a new course is requested.
+A fee of $5 will be charged for the processing of an approved course change notice on which the election of a new course is requested.
 A student may not elect a new course after midterm, as published in the Yale College Calendar with Pertinent Deadlines, unless such election is made to correct a clerical error on the course schedule.
 A change of level in courses in which the subject is taught in an ordered progression, as for example in languages or in mathematics, is not considered the addition of a new course.
 Such a change may be made with the approval of the instructors involved (and, if necessary, with the added permission of the director of undergraduate studies in the subject).
 Similarly, a change of section in the same course is not considered the addition of a new course.

 - Courses requiring permission Some courses require permission of the instructor to enroll; others require permission of the director of undergraduate studies.
-It is the responsibility of the student to secure the appropriate permission before enrolling in a course.
+It is the responsibility of the student to secure the appropriate permission before they can be registered in a course.